Canon People + agents

 A compact source for API paths, auth, message shape, SSE replay, media, contacts, access, and runtime truthfulness.

-API and stream configuration
+API and stream URLs

 Authenticate protected REST requests with: